DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D3_Ec2 and SG.md

 - Ingree: Which traffic to allow
 - egress: Which traffic to send
-- You can refer to link for more information(Click Here)
+- You can refer to link for more information[Click Here](https://registry.terraform.io/providers/hashicorp/aws/3.34.0/docs/resources/security_group)

 Code: